Todd Andrews: Later life and family

 He was the recipient of several honorary doctorates and degrees from various universities.
 He published his autobiography in two volumes in 1979 and 1982, under the titles of Dublin Made Me and Man of No Property.

 Andrews died in Dublin at the age of 84.

 Two of his sons, Niall Andrews and David Andrews, became TDs; David Andrews became Minister for Foreign Affairs.

 His brother, Paddy Andrews was a football player, most notably with Bohemians who was also capped by the Irish Free State.
-Todd Andrews' grandson Ryan Tubridy is a radio presenter and television chatshow host on RTÉ, while grandsons Barry Andrews and Chris Andrews were also TDs.
+Todd Andrews' grandson Ryan Tubridy was a radio presenter and television chatshow host on RTÉ, while grandsons Barry Andrews and Chris Andrews were also TDs.
 Another grandson is comedian David McSavage.

-Gay Byrne, one of Tubridy's predecessors on The Late Late Show, in his 1989 memoir The Time of My Life and subsequently in an RTÉ documentary in 2005, related how Andrews, when chairman of the RTÉ Authority, phoned the Director-General of RTÉ Tim McCourt and ordered him to fire "that fucker Byrne"; McCourt refused to dismiss Byrne.